Where Do You Go When Things Go Wrong in Mexico?

 - Copy of all the documents available to support the complaint

-Whether your complaint gets you directed to the Office of Tourism, PROFECO, City Hall or some other government agency, after you've butchered their Spanish and they've butchered your English, present this beautifully executed Spanish-language document ( I say do it with some flourish, saying "Todo que sucedió está en este documento!"
+Once you are taken before the PROFECO official (who will look suspiciously like the picture in this post), you've butchered their Spanish and they've butchered your English, present your beautifully executed Spanish-language document ( Do it with some flourish, saying "Todo que sucedió está en este documento!"
 (Everything that happened is in this document!).

-After you hand them a copy of these documents, demonstrate the intention to wait patiently while they read them.
-(Usually, I try to find a book in Spanish with a high-brow title that I can barely understand, just to make them wary, then I sit down and immediately become engrossed in it).
+After you hand them said copies of these documents, demonstrate the intention to wait patiently while they read them (Usually, I try to find a book in Spanish with a high-brow title that I can barely understandjust to make them wary.
+Then I sit down and immediately become engrossed in it).

 Transactions and legal processes in Mexico take much longer